 Personally, I can’t even spend one day in Pondicherry without wearing a pair of shorts or a skirt.
 Everything else seems to just stick to your body and when that happens an explorer-like me gets tired soon.
 Nobody should get worn out just because of the choice of their clothes.

-So dress comfortably and explore as much as you want to as a traveler.
+So dress comfortably and explore as much as you want to as a traveller.
 There are absolutely no cultural restrictions in Pondicherry that will discourage you from wearing clothes that are short.
-This is one reason that Pondicherry is such a hit amongst solo travelers from around the world.
+This is one reason that Pondicherry is such a hit amongst solo travellers from around the world.

 What to Wear in Pondicherry if Visiting Temples ?